Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Converse for Minimum Feedback Rate for

-The second term in \eqref{eq:volume_bound} is close to zero in the regime of interest (i.e., $n \gg k$).
-Thus, the minimum feedback rate must scale at least linearly in $k$ in this regime. \end{proof}
+Note that the last term in \eqref{eq:var_volume_bound} is close to zero in the regime of interest (i.e., $k \ll n$).
+Thus, the minimum feedback rate must scale at least linearly in $k$ in this regime. \end{IEEEproof}